18F/dol-whd-14c/CONTRIBUTING.md

 This will start the rebase process.
 You must commit all of your changes before doing this.
 If there are no conflicts, this should just roll all of your changes back on top of the changes from upstream, leading to a nice, clean, linear commit history.

-If there are conflicting changes, git will start yelling at you part way through the rebasing process.
+If there are conflicting changes, git will notify you during the rebasing process.
 Git will pause rebasing to allow you to sort out the conflicts.
 You do this the same way you solve merge conflicts, by checking all of the files git says have been changed in both histories and picking the versions you want.
 Be aware that these changes will show up in your pull request, so try and incorporate upstream changes as much as possible.

 You pick a file by `git add`ing it - you do not make commits during a rebase.